mkl-mukul/api-scrap/README.md

-#first
+# first
-after clone this project
+do this after clone this project

-# how to use django prometheus
+# how to use django prometheus in this project
 first install django-prometheus package

 ```bash